 Arkansas nearly lost its deer population.
 In the 1920s, the population almost went extinct from hunting and deforestation.
 There were fewer than 500 deer left at the time.
-Today, the state enjoys a healthy population of almost 1 million white-tail deer who live in each of its 75 counties.
+Today, the state enjoys a healthy population of almost 1 million white-tailed deer who live in each of its 75 counties.

 Colorado: 450,000 Total

-White-tail deer were once common in Delaware, but hunting reduced their numbers.
+White-tailed deer were once common in Delaware, but hunting reduced their numbers.
 The state banned hunting in 1841, and the deer population increased.
 Today, it is thriving.
 Like many other states with healthy deer populations, Delaware uses managed hunting to control population levels.

 Although we think of deer as a forest animal, they also thrive in Florida’s swampy coastal regions.
-White-tail deer are an important game animal in the state.
+White-tailed deer are an important game animal in the state.
 They are also an important food source for the endangered Florida panther.
 The state almost destroyed its deer population.
 In the 1950s, the Florida Fish and Wildlife Conservation Commission brought deer from other states to repopulate parts of Florida.
-The state is also home to the rare, endemic Key deer, which is the smallest subspecies of white-tail deer.
+The state is also home to the rare, endemic Key deer, which is the smallest subspecies of white-tailed deer.